Chennai Smart City

-Chennai Smart City Limited (CSCL) is a project part of the Smart Cities Mission in 2015 made to provide smart solutions in making quality of life in Chennai better.
+Chennai Smart City Limited (CSCL) is a project, part of the Smart Cities Mission in 2015 in India.
+This project was made to provide smart solutions in making quality of life in Chennai better.
 The organization focuses on implementing Smart Energy, Smart Water, Smart Environment, Smart Mobility and Smart Technology.
 The project's CEO is Raj Cherubal who holds a degree in Physics and Nuclear Engineering.

-The project has received ₹3,444 crores ($440 Million) in investmentfor various infrastructure projects.
+The project has received ₹3,444 crores ($440 Million) in investment for various infrastructure projects.